rabble/chusme_website/docs/CLOUDFLARE_GUIDELINES.md

 # Cloudflare Development Guidelines

-This document outlines best practices and guidelines for working with Cloudflare services in the chus.me project, based on official Cloudflare recommendations.
+This document outlines best practices and guidelines for working with Cloudflare services in the hol.is project, based on official Cloudflare recommendations.

 ## Workers Code Style